The Day of the Wolves: Documentary

+The film lay shelved for 17 years until premiered in Lake Havasu City as part of London Bridge Days on October 25, 2024.
+The film is titled When Hollywood Went to Havasu.

 Remake

 There has apparently been significant interest from a major studio as well as smaller production companies regarding remaking The Day of the Wolves.
 It is unknown whether a formal deal has been struck to produce a remake.